shivamakhauri04/ImitationLearningCars/README.md

 9. pip install pandas
 10. pip install matplotlib
 11. cd <repository>
+### Test the trained model
 12. python infer_real.py
 < This runs the inference code.
 It will print the various steeting angles predicted by my model on the terminal for various test images and save a video at "imitation.avi" in the folder.
 Run it by VLC to see the results.
 Attaching the video too in this repo.
+ ### Run training code.
-13. # to run training code.
-Download the open source training data from kaggle.
+13. Download the open source training data from kaggle.
 It may ask you to create a account.
 Here is the link to the training set https://www.kaggle.com/zaynena/selfdriving-car-simulator/download
 14. Extracct and Save the folder in your repo.
 The folder name should "driving_dataset"
 15. python train_real.py